Page Reviewed / Updated - December 07, 2019

 If your loved one has long term care insurance and if their policy meets certain requirements, it can be used to hire family members as caregivers.
 Unfortunately, this option is only relevant to a few New York residents because most long term care insurance policies are too restrictive.
 In short, a policy must 1) pay for personal care provided outside of residential care communities and 2) make the payouts to the policyholder directly instead of to a care provider.
 If these conditions are met, the policyholder / care recipient can choose from whom they wish to receive care and hire a family member to provide it.

 One workaround exists in New York, although the process can present some logistical challenges.
 The family member who wishes to provide care, can start their own home care agency.
 The family member who requires care then hires that home care agency and the long term care insurance provider then makes payments directly to the home care agency / family member.
 To learn more about starting a home care agency in New York, read here.

-New York is one of just four states to have created a Paid Family Leave Benefits Law (PFLBL).
+New York is one of just five states, plus the District of Columbia, to have created a Paid Family Leave Benefits Law (PFLBL).
 In short, this law allows relatives to take time off from their job to care for a family member.
 They continue to receive a percentage of their salary while doing so.
-The actual percentage will vary but is approximately 50%.
+The actual percentage will vary, but is approximately 55%.
 While, one is not formally being paid to be a caregiver, they do continue to receive compensation from their job while they are caring for their relative.
-This is a new law in New York which became effective January 1, 2018.
+This is a rather new law in New York, which became effective January 1, 2018.